INS Airavat (L24): History

 INS Airavat was built by Garden Reach Shipbuilders & Engineers in Kolkata at Yard 2016.
 She began sea trials in July 2008 after completing basin trials in May.
 She was commissioned at the Eastern Naval Command in Visakhapatnam on 19 May 2009, by the Chief of Naval Staff, Admiral Sureesh Mehta.
 She is named for the mount of god Indra, the elephant Airavata, as mentioned in the Rigveda.

 Design

 Safety features aboard the Airavat include anti-roll flume stabilisation system, smoke curtains to impede spreading of smoke and toxic gases in case of fire, as well as battle damage control systems.
 Fully loaded, she can operate independently at high seas for up to 45 days.

 While primarily designed for amphibious assault operations, Airavat's missions also include humanitarian assistance & disaster relief (HADR) during natural disasters, including tsunamis, cyclones and earthquakes.
 She has a fully functioning hospital on board, the capacity to carry 500 soldiers, and can provide stern refuelling for other naval vessels.

-Primary suppliers for her equipment are Bharat Electronics Limited, Kirloskar, Larsen & Toubro, Hindustan Aeronautics Limited, Keltron and the Godrej Group.
+Primary suppliers for her equipment are Bharat Electronics Limited, Kirloskar Oil Engines, Larsen & Toubro, Hindustan Aeronautics Limited, Keltron and the Godrej Group.